turnimator/ps2pi/README.md

 To compile, you need the wiringPi library, and if you want to run the curstst program, you'll need the curses library.
-I've included two shell scripsts for your convenience.
+I've included two shell scripts for your convenience.

 ## Usage
 There's a messy way and a clean way.